deepsquare-io/grid/docs/docs/05-deploy-deepsquare/03-guides/100-connecting-wireguard.md

 - 1 vCPU, 1GB of RAM, 10 GB of persistent storage
 - 1 public IP

+For the sake of the example, we are also deploying NGINX servers on the compute nodes, which will open the port 8080/tcp.
+We will either load-balance with HAProxy or via iptables.

 If you can deploy a [VyOS](https://vyos.io) as an OS image, it will be a lot simpler since it is an OS optimized for routers.
 You can also use an [OPNSense](https://opnsense.org) OS image, which is an OS for firewalls with routing capabilities, and has a web dashboard.

 Alternatively, you can just use a Linux OS Image with iptables/nftables.